Should is an auxiliary verb - a modal auxiliary verb. We use should mainly to:

 - replace a subjunctive structure

-- Should is invariable.
-There is only one form of should.
+- The auxiliary verb should is invariable.
+There is only one form: should

-- The main verb is always the bare infinitive.
+- The main verb is usually in the base form (He should go).

 We often use should when offering advice or opinions (similar to ought to):